Breeding, Reproductive Health Advice

 How Ovulation Detectors Work

-Ovulation detectors work by analyzing the mucus in the female’s lower reproduction track.
+Canine ovulation detectors work by analyzing the mucus in the female’s lower reproduction track.
 The detector picks up resistance in the mucus and measures changes in the mucus discharge caused by hormones.
 It is an indirect way to measure the changes in hormones that occur during ovulation.

 Insert the probe and rotate it to pick up mucus on the probe.
 Allow the probe to warm to body temperature before taking a reading, usually about one minute after insertion.
 Once the probe is warm, you can take a reading.
 Rotate the probe to pick up mucus and take another reading and rotate and take a third reading.
 The probe will then give you the lowest reading for you to log on your chart.
 Chart these readings and watch for a trend.
 You will follow a rise in readings that will eventually level off.
 Then you will see a spike and that signals ovulation.
 Keep in mind though, the numbers will be different with each female but similar for each heat cycle for the same female.
 Each female needs her own chart, so during the next breeding, pull the chart out to know what to expect and log readings again.
 Ovulation probes help you manage breeding success.

-Ovulation Detectors with AI
+Canine Ovulation Detectors with AI

 An ovulation detector can help artificial insemination be more effective.
-When AI breeding, you have a sperm hand-grenade of four billion sperm and a five-day ovulation window to hit; three days before ovulating and two days after.
+When AI dog breeding, you have a sperm hand-grenade of four billion sperm and a five-day ovulation window to hit; three days before ovulating and two days after.
 If AI breeding doesn’t work, it’s most often because the female is bred at the wrong time, usually too early.
 It is easier to pinpoint the ovulation target with an ovulation detector.